...

 3. HAEM0PHILUS INFLUENZA TYPE B- It is used to immunize children against H.influenzae meningitis and pneumonia.

-4. BCG VACCINE- Bacillus Calmette-Guerin vaccine is a live vaccine for the prevention of Tuberculosis.
+4. BCG VACCINATION- Bacillus Calmette-Guerin vaccine is a live vaccine for the prevention of Tuberculosis.
 It is given intracutaneously in the left arm deltoid muscles.

-5. MENINGOCOCCAL VACCINE- It provides protection against N.meningitidis which are known to cause meningitis.
+5. MENINGOCOCCAL VACCINATION- It provides protection against N.meningitidis which are known to cause meningitis.

 1. POLIOMYELITIS- It comes in two forms – Oral polio vaccine (OPV) and Inactivated poliomyelitis (IPV).
 OPV is a live vaccine that has a dose of 2 drops and is used in children.
 IPV is in adults only who are at risk and immunocompromised patients.

-4. HEPATITIS B VACCINE- It is given at 0, 1, and 6 months intramuscularly in the deltoid region.
+4. HEPATITIS B VACCINATION- It is given at 0, 1, and 6 months intramuscularly in the deltoid region.

-5. MMR VACCINE- These are combined vaccines that are used for protection against measles, mumps, and rubella virus.
+5. MMR VACCINATION- These are combined vaccines that are used for protection against measles, mumps, and rubella virus.
 It is given subcutaneously in the deltoid muscle of the right hand.

 TOXOIDS-